dalehenrich/st_launcher/README.md

 bin/listImages.st pharo --    # execute bin/listImages.st using the pharo image
 ```
 #### bin/about.st
+`about` is an inherited message for all scripts ... useful if you want to know some details about the image:
 ```
 cat bin/about.st         # view the source for bin/about.st
 bin/about.st -h          # view the help for bin/about.st